 MGH Office for Research Career Development (ORCD).
 Link: http://facultydevelopment.massgeneral.org/orcd/

 ORCD assists the research community with career development skills workshops on public speaking, scientific presentations, creating posters, and authorships guidelines.

 The trainees are welcome to apply for a one or two year training program.
-The diagram illustrates the model of a 'one year' program; however, a longer commitment allows for a trainee to obtain a stronger backgroung in the core disciplines and to participate in additional research studies with the potential of more publication and/or presentations.
+The diagram illustrates the model of a 'one year' program; however, a longer commitment allows for a trainee to obtain a stronger background in the core disciplines and to participate in additional research studies with the potential of more publications and/or presentations.